Nomasikizi Konza

 Nomasikizi Hendrietta Konza is a South African politician who has represented the African National Congress (ANC) in the Eastern Cape Provincial Legislature since 2019.
-She was the Mayor of Amathole District Municipality from 2011 until 2016, when she was charged with defrauding the municipality; she was acquitted of all charges in March 2019, shortly before she was elected to the provincial legislature.
+She was the Mayor of Amathole District Municipality from 2011 to 2016.
+In 2016, she was charged with defrauding the municipality but was acquitted of all charges in March 2019, shortly before her election to the provincial legislature.

 Early life and career

 Konza was born in 1962 on a farm in Cathcart near the Kei River in the former Cape Province.
 A teacher by training, she was a founding member of the South African Democratic Teachers Union and was active in the anti-apartheid Mass Democratic Movement.

 Political career

 From 1995 to 2019, she represented the ANC as a local councillor in the Eastern Cape.
 She was the Deputy Mayor of the Cathcart Transitional Local Council from 1995 to 2000 and then served as a Member of the Mayoral Committee in Amahlathi Local Municipality from 2000 to 2006.
 In August 2010, she was elected Speaker of the Amahlathi council after several other ANC councillors defected to the opposition Congress of the People.

 The following year, after the 2011 local elections, she succeeded Samkhumzi Somyo as Executive Mayor of the Amatole District Municipality.
 She remained in office until 2016 but was not re-elected in the next elections in 2016.